Participants urged to attend Welfare & Integrity Commission Roadshow

 “There is a lot of work to implement the reforms.
 Communication, consultation and education are key.

-“We have an important opportunity to get this reform agenda right and success depends on making sure the people who have to comply with these new are fully engaged, educated and aware of their responsibilities.
+“We have an important opportunity to get this reform agenda right and success depends on making sure the people who have to comply with these new rules are fully engaged, educated and aware of their responsibilities.

 “Working together is vital.”